-In a world where the latest healthy diet fad involves buying a $400 blender to concoct a 12-ingredient juice, it’s easy to throw your hands up and announce that you don’t have the time nor the equipment to make a good-for-you meal that will power you through work, working out, and whatever comes after.
-But it turns out you can actually get what you need to fill up and stay energized by just combining two simple ingredients … as long as they’re the right ones.
+In a world where the latest healthy diet fad involves buying a juicer for an eye-watering price to concoct a 12-ingredient meal drink, it’s easy to throw your hands up and announce that you don’t have the time or the equipment to make a good-for-you meal that will power you through work, working out, and whatever comes after.
+But it turns out you can actually get what you need to fill up and stay energised by just combining two simple ingredients.

-Here, Goodson shares some the easy, energizing, and uber-nutritional food pairings you can put together throughout the day.
+Here, Goodson shares some the easy, energising, and super-nutritional food pairings.

-“Eggs are one of the most bioavailable proteins out there, they’re so nutrient rich,” she says.
+“Eggs are one of the most bioavailable proteins out there, they’re so rich in nutrients,” says Goodson.
 Indeed, in addition to protein, you get iron, B12, and a bit of Vitamin D every time you consume an egg.
-“Paired with oats, which are super high in B vitamins, fiber, and minimally processed, that would be the ultimate breakfast.”
+“Paired with oats, which are super high in B vitamins, fibre, and minimally processed, that would be the ultimate breakfast.”

-And while egg whites became an en vogue alternative back when everyone was afraid of fat and the good old egg was being billed as a cholesterol villain, don’t be tempted to dump that yolk.
-“Eat the whole egg,” implores Goodson.
+While egg whites became an en vogue alternative back when everyone was afraid of fat and the good old egg was being billed as a cholesterol villain, don’t be tempted to dump that yolk.
+“Eat the whole egg,” she says.
 “All of the nutrients, the Omega-3s, and half of the protein are found in the yolk.”
-As for the oats, turning to packets of instant oatmeal is fine as a time-saver, but make sure to choose the plain kind.

-“Salmon is really rich in those omega-3 fatty acids and a good source of protein, and quinoa is the highest-in-protein grain that there is,” says Goodson.
-“These two are really just the perfect high-fiber, less-processed carb-protein combination.”
-Indeed, while technically the carb here, quinoa – the comeback kid of grains in recent years – has a whopping eight grams of protein and five grams of fiber in a cup.
-And if you’re not big on breakfast foods, think outside the cereal box and try this combo in the a.m.
+“Salmon is really rich in those omega-3 fatty acids and a good source of protein, and quinoa is the highest-in-protein grain there is,” says Goodson.
+“These two are really just the perfect high-fibre, less-processed carb-protein combination.”
+Indeed, the carb here, quinoa, has a whopping 8g of protein and 5g of fibre in one serving.
+You could even try this combo in the morning.

-What you reach for post-workout should be different than what you choose the rest of the day.
-“During that 30 to 45 minutes after a workout you want easy-to-digest carbohydrates, rather than a high-fiber carb that slows digestion, paired with a quick-digesting protein,” according to Goodson.
+What you reach for post-workout should be different to what you choose the rest of the day.
+“During that 30 to 45 minutes after a workout, you want easy-to-digest carbohydrates, rather than a high-fibre carbs that slow digestion, paired with a quick-digesting protein,” says Goodson.
 “The quicker it digests, the quicker your body can absorb it and use it to recover.”
 She adds that of all the protein powders out there, whey is highest in leucine, an amino acid that independently stimulates muscle resynthesis.
-Bonus: In addition to helping to replenish the carbs that were burned off during the training, a banana is high in potassium, an electrolyte that helps alleviate muscle cramps.
+Then there’s the banana: as well as replenishing the carbs that were burned off during the training, it’s also high in potassium, an electrolyte that helps alleviate muscle cramps.

-“When you consume a Vitamin C food together with an iron-rich food it actually promotes better iron absorption,” says Goodson.
+“When you consume a Vitamin C food with an iron-rich food, it actually promotes better iron absorption,” says Goodson.
 While iron deficiency is usually more of a problem in women, iron is still an essential nutrient that all humans need.
-And if you’re going to eat something rich in iron, you might as well reap the benefits.
-Foods high in iron range from beef to beans to dark green leafy vegetables, while Vitamin C foods include citrus fruits, tomatoes, and red and green peppers.
+If you’re going to eat something rich in iron, you might as well reap the benefits.
+Food stuffs high in iron range from beef to beans to dark-green leafy vegetables, while vitamin C foods include citrus fruits, tomatoes, and red and green peppers.
 Thus, the possibilities are almost endless.
-Beef fajitas with bell peppers, a spinach salad with mandarin oranges, or a simple Bolognese sauce will all ensure you absorb the iron that’s in the foods you’re eating and get a boost of Vitamin C while you’re at it.
+Beef fajitas with bell peppers, a spinach salad with mandarin oranges, or a simple Bolognese sauce will all ensure you absorb the iron that’s in the foods you’re eating and get a boost of vitamin C while you’re at it.

-“If you’re looking for a really clean snack, a high-protein Greek yogurt with an antioxidant, nutrient-rich berry that helps fight inflammation in the body is just killer,” Goodson says.
+“If you’re looking for a really clean snack, a high-protein Greek yoghurt with an antioxidant, nutrient-rich berry that helps fight inflammation in the body is just killer,” says Goodson.

-Six ounces of plain Greek yogurt typically has between 14 and 18 grams of protein, while blueberries are considered a superfood because they’re rich in antioxidants, which help fend off damage in the body.
+You’ll get between 14 and 18 grams of protein in 170g of plain Greek yogurt typically, while blueberries are considered a superfood because they’re rich in antioxidants, which help fend off damage in the body.
 And yes, you’ll need to stick with Greek.
-“Regular yogurts are more processed,” she adds, “so they’re higher in sugar and lower in protein.”
+“Regular yoghurts are more processed,” she adds, “so they’re higher in sugar and lower in protein.”